sodazone/ocelloids-sdk/examples/watch-contracts/README.md

 This is a demo application that allows you to watch contract messages of a specific contract deployed on a Substrate network.

+The main monitoring logic of the application can be found in `watcher.ts`.

 ## Configuration

 To configure the application, create a `config.hjson` file with the following structure: